Low Countries theatre of the War of the First Coalition: Fall of the Dutch Republic

-When French vanguard troops crossed the Waal, British and Hessian forces made successful counterattacks at Tuil and Geldermalsen but on 10 January Pichegru ordered a general advance across the frozen river between Zaltbommel and Nijmegen and the allies were forced to retreat behind the Lower Rhine.
+When French vanguard troops crossed the Waal, British and Hessian forces made successful counterattacks at Tuil and Geldermalsen.
+But on 10 January, Pichegru ordered a general advance across the frozen river between Zaltbommel and Nijmegen and the allies were forced to retreat behind the Lower Rhine.
 On 15 January, the Anglo-Hanoverian army withdrew from their positions and began a retreat towards Germany, via Amersfoort, Apeldoorn and Deventer, in the face of a fierce blizzard.
 On 16 January, the city of Utrecht surrendered.
 Dutch revolutionaries led by Krayenhoff put pressure on the city council of Amsterdam on 18 January to hand over the city, which it did just after midnight, causing a pro-French Batavian Revolution.
 Earlier that day, stadtholder William V, Prince of Orange and his following had fled to exile in England.
 Dutch revolutionaries proclaimed the Batavian Republic on 19 January, and in the middle of a grand popular celebration on Dam Square they erected a liberty tree.
 In the afternoon, French troops entered the city and were cheered on by the people.
 On 24 January the Capture of the Dutch fleet at Den Helder followed.

 British evacuation

-The British continued their retreat northwards, by now ill-equipped and poorly clothed.
+The British continued their retreat eastwards, marching in the face of a severe blizzard, inadequately clothed and half-starved.
 By Spring 1795 they had left Dutch territory entirely, and reached the port of Bremen, a part of Hanover.
 There they waited for orders from Britain.
 Pitt, realizing that any imminent success on the continent was virtually impossible, at last gave the order to withdraw back to Britain, taking with them the remnants of the Dutch, German and Austrian troops that had retreated with them.
 York's army had lost more than 20,000 men in the two years of fighting.
-On the embarkation of the most of British Army for England in April 1795 a small corps under General Dundas remained on the Continent until December the same year.
+On the embarkation of the most of British Army for England in April 1795 a small corps under Major General Dundas remained on the Continent until December the same year.
 The surrender of Luxembourg on 7 June 1795 concluded the French conquest of the Low Countries, thus marking the end of the Flanders campaign.